tshepang/blog/content/2012-movie-review.md

 while my **favorite villain** is Bane (Tom Hardy) in [The Dark Knight Rises].

-The most **desirable character** is Charlotte Gainsbourg as main love interest in [The Science of Sleep]... so hard to resist!.
+The most **desirable character** is Charlotte Gainsbourg as main love interest in [The Science of Sleep]... so hard to resist!
 She is followed by Brooke White as wife and new mother in [Change of Plans].

 The **best character design** is the Chitauri, the alien race in [The